 To select an item, you need to click the check-box in front of it.
-It is also possible to select multiple items via the standard selection techniques using the Ctrl or Shift-key.
-After highlighting multiple items, push the space bar to activate the checkboxes of all selected items, or right click and chose Check Selected from the context menu.
+It is also possible to select multiple items via the standard selection techniques using the ctrl or shift key.
+After highlighting multiple items, push the space bar to activate the checkboxes of all selected items, or right click and choose Check Selected from the context menu.

-The context menu in each of the selection list also allows you to uncheck all selected codes, to select all codes, to unselect all codes, to invert the selection, or to invert the checked codes.
+The context menu in each of the selection list also allows you to check or uncheck all codes.